-Key words: managerial challenges, lean techniques, characterization, logistics and physical distribution system, Department of Field Support
+Key words: logical consistency, lean techniques, business operations, service delivery Department of Field Support

 1.0 INTRODUCTION

 Schweikhart and Dembe (2009) point to lean strategies as perhaps the most widely used management tools that organizations deploy when attempting to improve their business process efficiency and service quality.
 Lean concepts are a critical driving force that is gain from practices and can bring synergy to a work environment.
 The concept had tended to create a high-quality system that drives continuous performance improvement (CPI) within an organization.
 Evidence from organization CPI had resulted in the fulfillment of multiple demands made by customers at their required pace (Shah & Ward, 2003).